flusher/sync-formula/README.md

 This formula utilizes lsyncd, csync2, and xinetd.

 These states are very, very version specific.
-Only tested so far on Ubuntu 12.04, Lsyncd 2.0.4.
+Only tested so far on Debian 8.7, Lsyncd 2.1.5.
 The lua for the lsyncd configuration will need to change if using other versions of lsyncd.
 This formula may be altered in the future to provide different lsyncd configurations for the different versions of lsyncd.